pydantic/logfire/docs/guides/advanced/environments.md

-As a developer, we find ourselves working on different environments for a project: local, production, sometimes staging, and depending on your company deployment strategy...
+As developers, we find ourselves working on different environments for a project: local, production, sometimes staging, and depending on your company deployment strategy...
 You can have even more! 😅

 With **Logfire** you can distinguish which environment you are sending data to.